aadarshsingh27/Weather-app/README.md

 ## License 📄

-This project is open source and available for anyone to use and improve.
+This project is open source and available for anyone to use and improve it.